 So to keep us all abreast, this discussion (Part One) is an introduction to the idea of ‘minerality’: what it refers to, how it influences wine experiences and which wines are involved.
 For those who want to go deeper into this surprisingly controversial topic, please subscribe to this blog – because in a few weeks you’ll be notified of ‘Minerality, Part Two’.
 In the later piece we’ll dive into the details and, somewhat tragically for wine lovers, take a look at the compelling, combative science.

 The term minerality is most often used where a wine has ‘raciness’ and acid ‘zing’ – refreshing acidity, essentially.
-Qualities of acid are traditionally seen as similar but distinct from the mineral effects.
-But the impression of bracing, stoney freshness – especially in cool climate whites – means the sourness and cutting feel of acids may seem inseparable from what might be called the wine’s ‘minerality’.
-In flavour terms, such whites may be mineral because of a smack of licked-steel or licked-stone freshness ‘streaking’ through the nose and palate.
+The impression of bracing, stoney freshness – especially in cool climate whites – means the sourness and cutting feel of acids may seem inseparable from what might be called the wine’s ‘minerality’.
+Such whites may be called mineral especially when the flavours include a smack of licked-steel or licked-stone character ‘streaking’ through the nose and palate.

 Mineral ‘tension’ might be another way to describe this – an effect in which austere flavours and ‘prickly’ or ‘nervy’ acidity contrasts sharply with the fruit.
 The term ‘tension’ can also apply because the effect can seem to hold the wine on its feet, preventing the drinker’s palate from, as it were, flopping into the softer armchair of the wine’s ripeness and body.

-But while many whites are ‘mineral’ because they’re lean and clean, others can be the opposite – mineral because of certain kinds of richness, weight or presence.
+While most whites are ‘mineral’ because they’re lean and clean, a few can be the opposite – mineral because of certain kinds of richness, weight or presence.
 An oily texture can feel ‘mineral’, for example, especially if accompanied by metallic or kerosene notes.

 As we have seen, the foremost qualifiers of minerality are often geological terms like chalk, slate, steel, salt, and wet stone.
 But it also extends to a diversity of related terms often associated with minerality – such as earth, oyster shell, kerosene/petrol, oil, and licorice.

-We have already touched on the lightest and most traditional – effects that resemble the purity of licked metal or stones.
+We have already touched on the lightest and most traditional effects, resembling the purity of licked metal or stones.
 New Zealand Sauvignon and Riesling can have it, along with their French archetypes.
 But it also has complex and nuanced forms in the steely, stoney and/or flinty minerality of many white Burgundies (for example the gorgeously serious Rully from Bouchard).

 But whatever the origin, wines with licked-stone characters can also carry specific flavours and textures – imaginary or not – of the actual vineyard geology.
 An example of such ‘direct’ minerality would be the perceived mineral nuances of chalk or lime noted in Burgundy’s coolest sub-region, Chablis (such as the delicious William Fevre Chablis).